nubenetes/awesome-kubernetes/docs/rancher.md

 ## Rancher Fleet to manage multiple kubernetes clusters
 * [**Fleet** Management for kubernetes](https://rancher.com/blog/2020/fleet-management-kubernetes/) a new open source project from the team at Rancher focused on managing fleets of Kubernetes clusters.
 * [itnext.io: Fleet Management of Kubernetes Clusters at Scale — Rancher’s Fleet](https://itnext.io/fleet-management-of-kubernetes-clusters-at-scale-ranchers-fleet-de161cc52325)

+## Kubernautic
+- [Kubernautic](https://kubernauts.sh/) Kubernetes For Everyone, Free Forever!
+Start your CloudLess Journey and get free access to Rancher Shared as a Service (RSaaS) or apply to get access to your own Dedicated Rancher Dashboard (RDaaS) and save up-to 90% of your cloud costs with Auto Scaling of Spot Instances and Kubernauts Kubernetes Services KKS!